© John Wiley & Sons Ltd

 To submit a manuscript, please follow the instructions below:

-Launch your web browser (Microsoft Internet Explorer 7.0, FireFox 2.0, Safari 1.2.4 and above are supported) and go to the Microcirculation ScholarOne Manuscripts homepage http://mc.manuscriptcentral.com/umic).
+Launch your web browser (Internet Explorer 9 or higher, Firefox 32, Chrome 37, Safari 6 or higher) and go to the Microcirculation ScholarOne Manuscripts homepage http://mc.manuscriptcentral.com/umic).
 Log-in using your user name and password or click the “Create Account” option if you are a first-time user of ScholarOne Manuscripts.
-Contact the Editorial Office if you have problems logging in.
+Contact the Editorial Office at firstname.lastname@example.org if you have problems logging in.

 To create a new account: